What brings people together, from protest to partying? What is the use of a crowd?

 Manchester Histories Festival

-We are partnering with Manchester Histories Festival and will be hosting lots of events linked to the bicentenary of the Peterloo Massacre.
-Lots of activity will be happening in July and August.
+We are partnering with Manchester Histories and will be hosting lots of events linked to the bicentenary of the Peterloo Massacre, with lots of activity from June – August 2019.

 If you are interested in the Get Together and Get Things Done project then please leave your details here and we’ll keep you posted about more events.